mr-circuit/mr-circuit.github.io/pages/academic_portfolio.md

 The water🌊 collected as the sample🧫 will be identified🔍 for the TDS (total dissolved salts🧂), pH, Turbidity values📄 of the sample🧫 water🌊, if they were crossing the warning⚠️ limits, then a danger indication☠️ is given regarding the purity of water🌊.

-### _A Smart Ignition system to check Alcoholic Drivers and Seatbelt Overlookers_
+### _A Smart Ignition🔋 system to check Alcoholic🍺 Drivers🚘 and Seatbelt💺 Overlookers_

 * Bachelors' Degree Thesis Project👨🏻‍🎓
 * Credits: Jayasurya Obbu👨🏻‍🎓, P Sandeep👨🏻‍🎓, Y Tejaswini👩🏻‍🎓, P. Santhosh Kumar Reddy👨🏻‍🎓

-Accidents are very common anywhere and at any time.
-Road safety is emerging as a major social concern around the world, especially in India.
-Alcoholic Driver creating accidents are one of the most significant public problems.
-There can be various reasons for accidents but the role of alcohol in traffic safety has produced more controversies than any other topic.
-The major cause of accidents is due to a bad driver, Condition of the road or Condition of the vehicle.
+Accidents are very common anywhere🌎 and at any time⌚.
+Road🛣️ safety⚠️ is emerging as a major social concern around the world🌎, especially in India🇮🇳.
+Alcoholic🍺 Driver🚘 creating accidents are one of the most significant public🧑‍🤝‍🧑🧑‍🤝‍🧑 problems.
+There can be various reasons for accidents but the role of alcohol🍺 in traffic🚦 safety⚠️ has produced more controversies than any other topic.
+The major cause of accidents is due to a bad👎 driver🚘, Condition of the road🛣️ or Condition of the vehicle🚗.

-A person who is driving a four-wheeler must wear a seat belt but most of us will ignore this rule.
-Ignorance of the seatbelt may cause severe loss.
-In this project, we are developing an auto-lock system to prevent accidents due to two causes,
+A person🧍 who is driving🚘 a four-wheeler🚗 must wear a seatbelt💺 but most of us will ignore this rule📑.
+Ignorance of the seatbelt💺 may cause severe loss.
+In this project, we are developing an auto-lock🔐 system to prevent accidents due to these two causes🍺🚘💺,

-1. When a drunken person is about to start the engine, It won't allow him to continue driving.
+1. When a drunken🍺 person🧍 is about to start🏁 the engine🔋, It won't allow him to continue driving🚘.

-2. If the driver is not wearing a seatbelt, the system will prevent the Ignition to start.
+2. If the driver🚘 is not wearing a seatbelt💺, the system will prevent the Ignition🔋 to start🏁.

-The input for this is from sensors.
-The controller works based on sensor inputs if there is any trace of alcohol or ignorance of seat belt the engine will be automatically locked.
+The input🔢 for this is from sensors.
+The controller works based on sensor inputs🔢 if there is any trace of alcohol🍺 or ignorance of seatbelt💺 the engine🔋 will be automatically locked🔒.

 ## Tabs